ReactiveSets/toubkal/test/README.txt

   × 1 of 8 tests failed:

-  1) XS test suite: XS.extend() test suite: o2 should be deep equal to _o2: expected { email: 'knassik@gmail.com' } to not deeply equal { email: 'knassik@gmail.com' }
+  1) RS test suite: RS.extend() test suite: o2 should be deep equal to _o2: expected { email: 'knassik@gmail.com' } to not deeply equal { email: 'knassik@gmail.com' }

 You can also compile the CoffeeScript file and generate the javascript by runing: